Nihlus/digos-ambassador/docs/modules/permission_grant.md

 ﻿Permission Grant Commands
 =========================
 ## Summary
-These commands have no prefix.
+These commands are prefixed with `permission grant`.

 ## Commands
 ### *Default*